-Learn more about the levels of support and benefits in our 2023 Sponsorship Overview below.
+Find more information about sponsorship levels and benefits in the sponsorship overview linked below.
 If you have any questions or would like to discuss sponsorship further, please contact Meghan Humphreys at [email protected].

 While the Getting to Zero Forum is three days, the movement to decarbonize our built environment happens every day of the year.
 The support of our sponsors allows this Getting to Zero work to move forward providing education, resources, and collaborations that will accelerate progress in making the built environment carbon neutral by mid-century.

 Interested in learning more about who attends the Forum?
 Click the button below to see the audience breakdown from 2021 and some of the organizations represented at past events.

 Who Attends the Forum?